guvigeek/nodejs-interview-questions/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

+## Q. ***When Should We Use Node.Js?***

+We should use Node.js when we are building systems which require high number of I/O operations.
+Like saving data to DB, files access.
+NodeJS shines in such situation.
+For Ex : IoT Applications, Video Streaming.

+## Q. ***When Node.js should not be used?***

+Node.js should not be used when you have lot of synchronous code that needs to be run.
+Applications which require number crunching or data analysis should not use Node.js.
+For Ex.
+Matrix Multiplication, Summation, Aggregation of large datasets.
+In such cases, applications which allow Multi Threading out of the box like Python, Java should be used.

 ## Q. ***What are Promises in Node.js?***

 It allows to associate handlers to an asynchronous action\'s eventual success value or failure reason.
 This lets asynchronous methods return values like synchronous methods: instead of the final value, the asynchronous method returns a promise for the value at some point in the future.